Bandits with many optimal arms: Introduction

-The fixed-budget best-arm identification setting was introduced by \citet{bubeck2009pure, audibert2010best} and has been widely studied.
+The fixed-budget best-arm identification setting was introduced by \citep{bubeck2009pure, audibert2010best} and has been widely studied.
 It is well-known that algorithms that are optimal for cumulative-regret minimization cannot yield optimal performance for best-arm identification \citep{bubeck2011pure, kaufmann2017learning}.
-Write\footnote{In the case where $\cA$ is finite otherwise the quantity below is infinite.} The bound in the RHS is tight if all sub-optimal arms have gap $\Delta$.
-It is proven by \citet{audibert2010best} that given $H$, there exists an algorithm such that the probability of misidentifying an optimal arm is of order where $c>0$ is some universal constant.
+Write\footnotemark $H = \sum_{a\in \cA\setminus \cA^*} \frac{1}{(\mu^* - \mu_a)^2} \leq \frac{|\cA_{sub}|}{\Delta^2}.$ The bound in the RHS is tight if all sub-optimal arms have gap $\Delta$.
+It is proven by \citep{audibert2010best} that given $H$, there exists an algorithm such that the probability of misidentifying an optimal arm is of order $\exp\left(-cT/H\right)$, where $c>0$ is some universal constant.
 In the case where there is \textit{a single optimal arm} this bound is provably optimal \citep{carpentier2016tight} when $H$ is known.
 However, in the case where there are infinitely many sub-optimal arms this upper bound is larger than $1$ and thus vacuous, \textit{even when the proportion of optimal arms $\pstar$ is large and where one would hope for better performances}.

+Importantly, our results in both settings extend to finite bandits.
+Furthermore we do not need infinite $\cA$ for our results to be near optimal.
+In the finite setting with $K$ arms and $\pstar K$ optimal arms the problem is strictly harder than one with $\frac{1}{\pstar}$ arms and a single optimal arm.
+Indeed, the latter problem would correspond to one where the learner receives, as additional information, a partition of the set of $K$ arms in $\frac{1}{\pstar}$ groups, where one of the groups contains all optimal arms, and the others are only composed of sub-optimal arms.
+One can then see that we match the classical UB and LB for the finite bandit problem, up to $\log(1/\Delta)$ terms.

 \paragraph{Large to infinite number of arms.}